vulkano-rs/vulkano-www/content/guide-render-pass-framebuffer.md

 But before we can draw, we also need to indicate the actual list of attachments.
 This is done by creating a *framebuffer*.

 Creating a framebuffer is typically done as part of the rendering process.
-Although it is not a bad idea to keep the framebuffer objects alive between frames, but it won't kill your performances to create and destroy a few framebuffer objects during each frame.
+It is not a bad idea to keep the framebuffer objects alive between frames, but it won't kill your performances to create and destroy a few framebuffer objects during each frame.